-Processing of 'special categories' of personal data is only lawful when, in addition to the conditions above, one of the extra conditions, as listed in Article 9 of the GDPR, is met.
+Processing of 'special categories' of personal data is only lawful when, in addition to the conditions above, one of the extra conditions, as listed in Article 9 of the GDPR and Chapter 2, Section 11 of the UK GDPR, are met.
 These conditions include where:

-- 1. the processing is necessary for carrying out our obligations under employment and social security and social protection law; - 2. the processing is necessary for safeguarding the vital interests (in emergency, life or death situations) of an individual and the data subject is incapable of giving consent; - 3. the processing is carried out in the course of our legitimate activities and only relates to our members or persons we are in regular contact with in connection with our purposes; - 4. the processing is necessary for pursuing legal claims. - 5.
-If none of the other legal conditions apply, the processing will only be lawful if the data subject has given their explicit consent.
+- 1. the processing is necessary for carrying out our obligations under employment and social security and social protection law; - 2. the processing is necessary for safeguarding the vital interests (in emergency, life or death situations) of an individual and the data subject is incapable of giving consent; - the processing is carried out in the course of our legitimate activities and only relates to our members or persons we are in regular contact with in connection with our purposes; - 4. the processing is necessary for pursuing legal claims. - 5. if none of the other legal conditions apply, the processing will only be lawful if the data subject has given their explicit consent.